 Data Science Research & Initiatives at Maine Universities

 Of course, where some see weaknesses, others see opportunities.
-In particular, the University of Maine (UMaine) has been quietly building its expertise in spatial informatics – a field with huge relevance to the state’s natural resources.
+In particular, the University of Maine (UMaine) has been building its expertise in spatial informatics – a field with huge relevance to the state’s natural resources.
 It’s at UMaine’s School of Computing and Information Science where you’ll find:

 Online Data Science Programs in Maine